Skip to main content

 To illustrate Microsoft's commitment to system-level privacy, Ehrenberg related the story of how he demonstrated LCS to Bill Gates as part of the Dynamics AX project that is ongoing for the Gates Foundation.
 The security and permission mechanisms were no less strict in opening up the system for Ehrenberg and Gates than it would have been for any other customer.

 "I had a situation where we were going to meet with Bill.
 And the Gates Foundation is a project we're working on.
 So I thought it would be great to show Bill the project in Lifecycle Services.
-And I actually had to call the administrator at the Gates Foundation and ask him to admit me to the project so I could show it ...
+And I actually had to call the administrator at the Gates Foundation and ask him to admit me to the project so I ...

 FREE Membership Required to View Full Content: